SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 As discussed in :ref:`Declarations_InitializerDeclaration`, classes can have designated and convenience initializers.
-When you declare either kind of initializer, you can require any subclass to override it by marking the initializer with the ``required`` declaration modifier.
 The designated initializer of a class must initialize all of the class's declared properties and it must do so before calling any of its superclass's designated initializers.